sharetribe/flex-docs/src/docs/howto-listing/bookings-with-buffer/index.md

 ### Add new parameters to helper functions

-The _findNextBoundary_ function is used in _findBookingUnitBoundaries_ function, so we need to make sure the _isStart_ and _isFirst_ parameters are passed correctly.
+The _findNextBoundary_ function is called from the _findBookingUnitBoundaries_ function, so we need to make sure the _isStart_ and _isFirst_ parameters are passed correctly.
 The function gets _findNextBoundary_ function as the _nextBoundaryFn_ parameter.

 ```diff
 const findBookingUnitBoundaries = params => {